Mozaic-fi/Documents/Crypto-job-post/Job post.md

 ### Crypto Job Posting, Draft 1.

 Mozaic is an AI-powered DeFi startup that helps people efficiently make smart and safe decisions on their crypto activities.
 Unlike others, we envision tapping into the cutting-edge Machine Learning technology to guide our operating machines to learn quantitatively the underlying process of crypto markets.
 The system will be a blend of off-chain and on-chain components.
-The on-chain part will have cross-chain inter-operability between our smart contracts deployed on different, a number of chains.
+The on-chain part will have cross-chain inter-operability between our smart contracts deployed on different chains.
 <br/>
 #### You will be in charge of
 - Developing smart contracts and their SDK, in collaboration with other engineers.